LTLA/CppKmeans/README.md

 target_link_libraries(mylib INTERFACE ltla::kmeans)
 ```

-By default, this will use `FetchContent` to fetch all external dependencies (see [`extern/CMakeLists.txt`](extern/CMakeLists.txt) for a list).
-If you want to install them manually, use `-DKMEANS_FETCH_EXTERN=OFF`.
+Again, this will automatically acquire all its dependencies, see recommendations above.

 ### Manual

 If you're not using CMake, the simple approach is to just copy the files in `include/` - either directly or with Git submodules - and include their path during compilation with, e.g., GCC's `-I`.
-This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt), which also need to be made available during compilation.
+This requires the external dependencies listed in [`extern/CMakeLists.txt`](extern/CMakeLists.txt).

 ## References